educating my dog

 If you dont mind having a dog who jumps on the sofa, in your bed, eat with you, sleeps under the table, licks your face, chew your sleepers etc. just let him be who he is.

 The only thing you should take under consideration is your boundaries – if there are any – and when you put limits to a behaviour, you should be consistent.

-You can not allow him to bark, chew, jump, sleep in your bed etc. just for today and then change your mind tomorrow and reprimand these behaviours.
+You can not allow him to bark, chew, jump, sleep in your bed etc. just for one day and then change your mind tomorrow and reprimand these behaviours.

 This would be unfair and counter-productive in building mutual trust and will eventually impact his self-confidence.